tmeWitzigLustigKomisch/WLK-PasswordSafe/README.md

 ### Licence & contributing

 This project is released under the **MIT License**.
 You may use, modify and distribute the code freely as long as you retain the original copyright notice and licence terms.
-The full licence text is included in the header of `wlk_passwordsafe.py`.
+The full licence text is available in the [`LICENSE`](LICENSE) file as well as at the top of `wlk_passwordsafe.py`.

 Contributions are welcome.
 If you encounter bugs, have ideas for improvements or wish to add features, please open an issue or submit a pull request.
 Note that this project places a strong emphasis on security; all changes will be reviewed carefully.